-According to the initial calculations yielded by ICEA1, the evolution of the Credit and Surety insurance sector in Spain in 2021 showed an increase in revenues of 11.3% in Credit insurance and an increase of 13.5% in Surety compared to the previous year.
+According to the first calculations provided by ICEA3, the evolution of the Credit and Surety insurance sector in Spain in 2023 showed an increase in revenues of 7.7% in the Credit line and an increase of 25.7% in the Surety line compared to the previous year.

-The Credit line of business wrote premiums of EUR 670 million and the Surety line of business wrote premiums of EUR 154 million.
+The Credit line of business wrote premiums for an amount of 772 million euros and the Surety line of business wrote premiums for an amount of 225 million euros.

-Solunion ranked 40th in Spain in the Non-Life line of business with a market share of 34% at 2021.
-Within the Credit branch, Solunion occupies the third position with a share of 18.39% and direct insurance premiums written of more than 123 million euros in 2021.
-In the Surety line, Solunion is ranked eighth in the market with a market share of 4.01% and direct insurance premiums written of 6.2 million euros in 2021.
+Solunion is ranked 33rd in Spain in the Non-Life business line, with a market share of 0.42%, 0.06% higher than in 2022.
+Within the Credit branch, Solunion is in second position with a market share of 21.92% and direct insurance premiums written of more than 169 million euros in 2023.
+In the Surety line, Solunion is the eighth company in the market with a market share of 4.48% and direct insurance premiums written of 10 million euros in 2023.

-The following graph shows the situation of the Credit and Suretyship insurance market in Spain:
+The following graph shows the situation of the Credit and Surety insurance market in Spain:

 Evolution of the Spanish Credit and Suretyship insurance market.
 Source: ICEA.
-Data as of December 2021.
+Data as of December 2023.